AJFaisal002/Football_Player_Tracking_Project/README.md

 ## 📌 Project Overview
 This project presents an **end-to-end football player tracking and analytics pipeline** built using **deep learning and computer vision techniques**.
-The system detects and tracks players, goalkeepers, referees, and the ball from football match videos and performs **movement analysis, speed estimation, distance calculation, team assignment, and camera motion compensation**.
+The system detects and tracks players, goalkeepers, referees and the ball from football match videos and performs **movement analysis, speed estimation, distance calculation, team assignment and camera motion compensation**.

-The project is designed for **sports analytics, research, and performance analysis**, and demonstrates how modern object detection models like **YOLO** can be integrated into a complete analytical pipeline.
+The project is designed for **sports analytics, research and performance analysis** and demonstrates how modern object detection models like **YOLO** can be integrated into a complete analytical pipeline.

 ---

 ## 🎯 Objectives
-- Detect football players, ball, referees, and goalkeepers from match videos
+- Detect football players, ball, referees and goalkeepers from match videos
 - Track each player consistently across frames
 - Assign players to teams using color-based analysis
 - Estimate **player speed and total distance covered**